Quick Summary

 5. Understanding Queuing.
 Remember that dispatched jobs are placed in a waiting line and processed.
 Be patient, as their execution will depend on the queue’s workload and available workers.

 By following these steps and leveraging the dispatch method, you’ll offload your long-running tasks to the queue.
 This will also benefit you in ensuring a responsive and efficient application for your users.
+For real-time communication and event broadcasting, WebSockets in Laravel can further enhance live interactions between services.

 Step 5: Run Queue Workers